mlan/docker-asterisk/README.md

 The private key length and self-signed certificate validity duration can be configured using the environment variables: `TLS_KEYBITS=2048` and `TLS_CERTDAYS=30`.

-### Let’s Encrypt LTS certificates using Traefik
+### Let’s Encrypt TLS certificates using Traefik

 [Let’s Encrypt](https://letsencrypt.org/) provide free, automated, authorized certificates when you can demonstrate control over your domain.
 Automatic Certificate Management Environment (ACME) is the protocol used for such demonstration.

 There are many agents and applications that supports ACME, e.g., [certbot](https://certbot.eff.org/).
-The reverse proxy [Traefik](https://docs.traefik.io/) also supports ACME. `mlan/asterisk` can use the LTS certificates Traefik has acquired.
+The reverse proxy [Traefik](https://docs.traefik.io/) also supports ACME. `mlan/asterisk` can use the TLS certificates Traefik has acquired.

 #### `ACME_FILE`, `ACME_POSTHOOK`

 The `mlan/asterisk` image looks for the file `ACME_FILE=/acme/acme.json` at container startup.
 If it is found certificates within this file are extracted.
 If the host or domain name of one of those certificates matches `HOSTNAME=$(hostname)` or `DOMAIN=${HOSTNAME#*.}` it will be used by the TLS transport.
 Moreover, the `ACME_FILE` will be monitored and should it change the certificates will be exported anew.
 So when Traefik renews its certificates Asterisk will automatically also have access to the new certificate.

 Once the certificates and keys have been updated, we run the command in the environment variable `ACME_POSTHOOK="sv restart asterisk"`.
-Asterisk needs to be restarted to reload the transport, i.e., LTS parameters to be updated.
+Asterisk needs to be restarted to reload the transport, i.e., TLS parameters to be updated.
 If automatic restarting of Asterisk is not desired, set `ACME_POSTHOOK=` to empty.

 Using Traefik's certificates will work "out of the box" simply by making sure that the `/acme` directory in the Traefik container is also is mounted in the `mlan/asterisk` container.